SuyashMullick/chore-tracker/README.md

 1. Install Android Studio: https://developer.android.com/studio

 2. Set up the required SDKs and Android tools.
+Ensure that you have the following tools:

+    - Android SDK
+    - Android SDK Platform-Tools
+    - Android Emulator
+    - AVD Manager
+    - cmdline-tools

+3. Create and configure an Android emulator by clicking on **More Actions -> Virtual Device Manager** if this is the first time launching Android Studio.
-3. Create and configure an Android emulator (or use a physical Android device with USB debugging enabled).
+    (or use a physical Android device with USB debugging enabled).

 ## Running the Project

+Ensure that you add both equalchores-backend.tar and equalchores-frontend.tar to the root directory of this project.

 ### Backend